zyuxuan0115/weekly-meeting/_posts/2024-01-29-another-platform.markdown

 			- request identifier : keys of data store within the request + call argument
 		* per-request context
 			- the id of the request
+				+ if 2 requests from the RPC in a service, will they have different id?
 			- the hash value of the request’s arguments
 			- the caller of the request
 			- visited services of the request and its subrequests